-1. The "2014 LCCMR Proposal Submission Form" is located at www.lccmr.leg.mn - click on "2014 LCCMR Proposal Submission Form" and follow the instructions.
-Web-based submission of proposals is required.
-If unable to use the web-based submission form, please contact LCCMR staff.
+1. The "2015 LCCMR Proposal Submission Form" is located at www.lccmr.leg.mn - click on "2015 LCCMR Proposal Submission Form" and follow the instructions.
+Online submission of proposals is required.
+Contact LCCMR staff if unable to use the online submission form.

 - 2. Draft proposals intended for staff review prior to final submission should be submitted using the online proposal submission form.
 Indicate draft by entering "Y" in the appropriate field.
-Drafts must be submitted by Monday, June 3, 2013 to receive review.
+Drafts must be submitted by Friday, March 21, 2014 to receive review.
 Early submission of drafts is recommended to receive the most detailed guidance. - 3.
 Provide all requested information.
 The tab key on your keyboard will take you from field to field.
-An asterisk () denotes a required field for submission. - 4.
-Attach: Main Proposal, Detailed Project Budget, Map (if required) or Visual, Acquisition/Restoration List (if required), Project Manager Qualifications & Organization Description, and Letter or Resolution (if required). - 5.
-Before pressing "SUBMIT" review the information you provided for accuracy and ensure that all necessary attachments have been attached.
+An asterisk (\) denotes a required field for submission. - 4.
+Attach: Main Proposal, Detailed Project Budget, Visual or Map, Acquisition/Restoration List (if required), Project Manager Qualifications & Organization Description, and Letter or Resolution (if required). - Before pressing "SUBMIT" review the information you provided for accuracy and ensure that all necessary attachments have been attached.
 After you press "SUBMIT" you will be able to review a copy of the information you provided; please save or print this page for your records.